changeworld/azure-docs.pl-pl/articles/iot-dps/quick-create-simulated-device-x509.md

     test-docs-hub.azure-devices.net, deviceId: test-docs-cert-device
     ```

-7. W portalu przejdź do centrum IoT Hub połączonego z usługą aprowizacji, a następnie kliknij kartę **urządzenia IoT** .
-Po pomyślnej aprowizacji symulowanego urządzenia X. 509 w centrum identyfikator urządzenia jest wyświetlany w bloku **urządzenia IoT** z opcją *stan* jako **włączone**.
+7. In the portal, navigate to the IoT hub linked to your provisioning service and click the **IoT Devices** tab.
+On successful provisioning of the simulated X.509 device to the hub, its device ID appears on the **IoT Devices** blade, with *STATUS* as **enabled**.
 Być może trzeba będzie kliknąć przycisk **Odśwież** u góry strony.

     ![Urządzenie jest rejestrowane w centrum IoT](./media/quick-create-simulated-device/hub-registration.png)